ShahinSecLab/Write-Ups/writeups/pass the hash/README.md

 I'm SYSTEM on VICTIM-1.
 Now I want to do a proper full hash dump.

-## Step 2 — Run secretsdump for Full Hash Dump
+## Step 2 — Deeper Dump with secretsdump

 CME already grabbed the SAM hashes, but secretsdump gives more — cached domain logins, LSA secrets, machine account keys.
 Ran it against both machines: